Joachim I Nestor of Brandenburg

 Joachim I Nestor (21 February 1484 – 11 July 1535) was a Prince-elector of the Margraviate of Brandenburg (1499–1535), the fifth member of the House of Hohenzollern.
 His nickname was taken from King Nestor of Greek mythology.

-Biography
+Early years

 The eldest son of John Cicero, Elector of Brandenburg, Joachim received an excellent education under the supervision of Dietrich von Bülow, Bishop of Lebus and Chancellor of Frankfurt University.
-He became Elector of Brandenburg upon his father's death in January 1499, and soon afterwards married Elizabeth of Denmark, daughter of King John of Denmark in 1502.
-They had five children:
+He became Elector of Brandenburg upon his father's death in January 1499, and soon afterwards He married Elizabeth of Denmark, daughter of King John of Denmark in 1502.